hayden-donnelly/3d-pose-baseline/README.md

 # 3d-pose-baseline
 Tensorflow implementation of the paper A Simple Yet Effective Baseline for 3D Human Pose Estimation.

+The authors' own implementation can be found [here](https://github.com/una-dinosauria/3d-pose-baseline).

 ## Citation

 ```bibtex